lias-laboratory/yellowhammer-benchmark/README.md

 PLEASE NOTE: this benchmark is currently under development.
 Please feel free to reload the data to get the latest version.

+Abstract: We believe that system identification has strong potential to provide support for decision-making tools in the fight against biodiversity loss.
+To stimulate collaboration between the System Identification, Ecological Modelling, and Biostatistics communities, we propose to provide ready-to-use data with ‘long’ series and dynamics in time and space, and to mobilise a group of researchers from these communities.
+As a foundation for this collaboration, we are making available a benchmark dataset focused on a bird species whose population is affected by agricultural practices and climate change, a real dataset provided by the national French Breeding Bird Survey (Jiguet et al., 2012).
+To address this issue, biostatisticians employ statistical models (e.g., GLM or GAM), deterministic models (ODE, PDE) or machine learning methods (MaxEnt, Random Forest).
+If you work with these tools, biostatisticians, ecologists or specialists in data-driven modelling, we invite you to test your models and methodologies on this dataset, and contribute to a better understanding of how global change affects wildlife populations.
+The medium-term objectives are to understand the issues involved in ecological modelling, share tools and methodologies, compare models and algorithms on the same dataset, and provide new tools to decision-makers so that they can take biodiversity into account in public policy.

+Jiguet, F., Devictor, V., Julliard, R., Couvet, D., October 2012.
+French citizens monitoring ordinary birds provide tools for conservation and ecological sciences.
+Acta Oecologica 44, 58–66.

 ## Complete dataset

 You have access to a CSV file, [Yellowhammer_Clim_Bioclim_CLC_2002_2024.csv](https://forge.lias-lab.fr/datasets/yellowhammer-benchmark/Yellowhammer_Clim_Bioclim_CLC_2002_2024.csv.zip), containing 22,641 counting data entries with the year of observation, location, climatic, bioclimatic and habitat variables.